manu-acho/Foundry-SmartContract-Lottery/README.md

 # Raffle Lottery Smart Contract
 # Overview

-The Raffle Lottery contract is designed to create a decentralized and trustless lottery system where participants can enter a raffle by sending Ether.
-It leverages Chainlink VRF for secure and verifiable random number generation and Chainlink Automation for scheduled task execution, ensuring a fair and automated drawing process.
+This Raffle Lottery contract is designed to create a decentralized and trustless lottery system where participants can enter a raffle by sending Ether.
+It implements Chainlink VRF for secure and verifiable random number generation as well as Chainlink Automation for scheduled task execution, ensuring a fair and automated drawing process.

 # Features